devlooped/catbag/readme.md

 individually or by folders, using [dotnet-file](https://github.com/devlooped/dotnet-file).

 > **cat**:
 > 1. [cat](http://www.linfo.org/cat.html) is one of the most frequently used commands on Unix-like operating systems.
-It has three related functions with regard to text files: displaying them, combining copies of them and creating new ones.
+> It has three related functions with regards to text files: displaying them, combining copies of them and creating new ones.
 > 2. (bag): in spanish, "bolsa de gatos".
-In Argentina, roughly a "mixed bag" of code, especially when
+In Argentina, roughly a "mixed bag" of code, especially
 > when referring to projects like "Helpers" and "Common" which everyone hates but can't quite avoid.

 You can efectively "cat" files from this repo straight into yours.